resmi557/Exp.1-Design-of-a-Printed-Circuit-Board-PCB-for-a-5-V-Voltage-Regulator/README.md

 8.Define the board outline.
 9.Route all PCB tracks using the required track width.
 10.Create a copper fill (ground plane) connected to GND.
+11.Run the Design Rule Checker (DRC) and correct any reported violations.
+12.Add reference designators, board title, and revision information.
+Generate Gerber files and drill files for PCB fabrication.

 Output: